byterubpay/byterub-site/_posts/2017-09-30-logs-for-the-Community-meeting-held-on-2017-09-30.md

 **\<parasew[m]>** ErCiccione: detail configure i mean.
 **\<ErCiccione>** ok, but don't worry too much about details, we need to know if it's 100% compatible with all our needings. if it is we can think about the configuration later
 **\<ErCiccione>** also if everything is going fine i don't need to take a look now, we can do everything when is configuration time :)
-**\<ErCiccione>** also, i gave the credential of 1 vps of mine to xmrscott, who wanted to give Weblate another shot. if that failed we can just focus on pootle for good
+**\<ErCiccione>** also, i gave the credential of 1 vps of mine to btrscott, who wanted to give Weblate another shot. if that failed we can just focus on pootle for good
 **\<parasew[m]>** ok cool, will pm you tomorrow
 **\<ErCiccione>** great, thanks!